List of Marvel Comics characters: L: Petra Laskov

-Petra Laskov is a character appearing in American comic books published by Marvel Comics' alternate Ultimate Marvel imprint.
-The character, created by Mark Millar and Bryan Hitch, first appeared in The Ultimates 2 #9 (December 2005).
-Petra is a Syrian female mutant.

-The wife of Georgian activist Nikolai Laskov, Petra was held at gunpoint and forced to kill Nikolai.
-Nonetheless, her (and Nikolai's) child was killed.

-Years later, Petra is the supervillain Swarm (aka Insect Queen) of the Liberators group, which invades the United States to kill many to put a stop to perceived American aggression.
+Petra Laskov is a Syrian female mutant, and the wife of Georgian activist Nikolai Laskov.
+She was held at gunpoint and forced to kill Nikolai; nonetheless, their child was killed.
+Years later, she becomes Swarm (aka Insect Queen), a supervillain member of the Liberators group, which invades the United States to kill many to put a stop to perceived American aggression.
 A showdown with the Ultimates resulted in Laskov being defeated by the Wasp.

-However, she returns as the superheroine Red Wasp of the Avengers led by Nick Fury and Gregory Stark.
-The Avengers fight and defeat the Red Skull, and later Petra (disguised as a nurse) killed her family's executioner in a hospital.
+She returns as the Red Wasp, a superheroine member of the Avengers led by Nick Fury and Gregory Stark.

-Powers and abilities
+Powers and abilities of Petra Laskov

-Her abilities as the inhuman-esque Swarm are to control insects (albeit fully corporeal) while showcasing grey skin and horns.
-Her abilities as the Red Wasp are an aggressive variation of the Wasp.
+Petra Laskov is able to control insects as Swarm, and her abilities as the Red Wasp are an aggressive variation of the Wasp.